Average But Inspired

 With two weeks to go I feel like I am in pretty good shape.
 But . . .
 I am traveling this weekend so maybe I’m not.
 We’ll see.

 Anyway, thanks for checking out this week’s progress!
 I hope you’ll come back next week to see some of the fun decorative elements making their way into this bathroom!
-Also, swing by the challenge page to see what the other linking participants accomplished this week!

 Before you paint your bathroom, read this post!
 Did you know there are special paints made just for bathrooms that resist moisture and mildew?
 It's true!
 Read this post to learn how to prevent problems in your painted bathroom down the line with the right paint type.